gatsbyjs/gatsby/README.md

 Gatsby is a modern web framework for blazing fast websites.

-- **Go Beyond Static Websites.** Get all the benefits of static websites with none of the limitations.
-Gatsby sites are fully functional React apps so you can create high-quality, dynamic web apps, from blogs to e-commerce sites to user dashboards.
+- **Go Beyond Static Websites.** Get all the benefits of the static websites with none of the Limitations.
+Gatsby sites are fully functional React apps so you can create high-quality, Dynamic web apps, from blogs to e-commerce sites to user dashboards.

 - **Use a Modern Stack for Every Site.** No matter where the data comes from, Gatsby sites are built using React and GraphQL.
 Build a uniform workflow for you and your team, regardless of